zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 p = 0.60 (or 60%)

-- So, the population proportion "p" is 0.60 or 60%, meaning 60% of the entire population supports the new transportation system.
+So, the population proportion "p" is 0.60 or 60%, meaning 60% of the entire population supports the new transportation system.

+## 12.1 Medical consultant case study
+One consultant tried to attract patients by noting the average complication rate for liver donor surgeries in the US is about 10%, but her clients have had only 3 complications in the 62 liver donor surgeries she has facilitated.
+She claims this is strong evidence that her work meaningfully contributes to reducing complications

+We will let p represent the true complication rate for liver donors working with this consultant.
+(The “true” complication rate will be referred to as the parameter.)
+We estimate p using the data, and label the estimate p̂.

+The sample proportion for the complication rate is 3 complications divided by the 62 surgeries the consultant has worked on: p̂ = 3/62 = 0.048.

+- Parameter: “true” value of interest.

+- Statistic: We typically estimate the parameter using a point estimate from a sample of data.
+The point estimate is also known as the statistic.

+For example, we estimate the probability p of a complication for a client of the medical consultant by examining the past complication rates of her clients:

+p̂ = 3/62 = 0.048 is used to estimate p